CyberFlameGO/svnpython/Doc/library/select.rst

 .. function:: kqueue()

    (Only supported on BSD.)
-Returns a kernel queue object object; see section :ref:`kqueue-objects` below for the methods supported by kqueue objects.
+Returns a kernel queue object; see section :ref:`kqueue-objects` below for the methods supported by kqueue objects.

-   .. versionadded:: 2.6

 .. function:: kevent(ident, filter=KQ_FILTER_READ, flags=KQ_EV_ADD, fflags=0, data=0, udata=0)

    (Only supported on BSD.)
-Returns a kernel event object object; see section :ref:`kevent-objects` below for the methods supported by kqueue objects.
+Returns a kernel event object; see section :ref:`kevent-objects` below for the methods supported by kevent objects.

-   .. versionadded:: 2.6

 .. function:: select(rlist, wlist, xlist[, timeout])